nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 #### Marcy (498/7)

-**Note:** Marcy will use Cat's Cradle when she hits 249 HP, you want to kill her before she spams Iceblast.
+**Note:** Marcy will use Cat's Cradle when she hits 249 HP, you want to kill her before she spams Iceblast coz it will kill Kid outright.

   * Kid - Target Marcy
     * 3 / 3
   * Serge - Target Marcy